Get Premium Access

 https://youtube.com/gruesomemagazine

-At the time of this writing, The Ghoul is available to stream from Tubi.
+At the time of this writing, Kingdom of the Spiders is available to stream from Tubi.

 Gruesome Magazine’s Decades of Horror 1970s is part of the Decades of Horror two-week rotation with The Classic Era and the 1980s.
-In two weeks, the next episode in their very flexible schedule, chosen by Chad, will be Pigs!
-(1973, aka Daddy’s Deadly Darling), the film with a thousand titles.
-Well, almost.
+In two weeks, the next episode, chosen by Jeff, will be David Cronenberg’s Shivers (1975).
+No, Nick, we haven’t done that one yet.

 We want to hear from you – the coolest, grooviest fans: comment on the site or email the Decades of Horror 1970s podcast hosts at feedback@gruesomemagazine.com.